WildRoseDevs/TestUCPB.github.io/README.md

 # UCP Side-B

 - JavaScript required for:
-  1. Contact Us button
-  2. emailing api or other
+  1. emailing api or other
 - New Pages needed + Linking: "Press Archive"
+-
 - Linking & Images:
   1. Make YouTube image clickable to direct to UCP YT channel
   2. Insert new images for placeholders in hero and news articles